dougBelcher/100-days-of-code/log.md

 **Today's Progress**: FINALLY got sketchify to work!
 Not exactly right yet but I'm taking a win on it.

 **Thoughts:** I still need to get a better idea of how the image bits work on a picture on my PC and tweak it abit.

+### Day 66: 19 Sep 2019

+**Today's Progress**: Spend all my time tonight on watching and trying to understand the os module.

+**Thoughts:** This is exactly what I needed to see and start to understand.
+Shocked at how much I still don't know ;).